 If you don’t have the right prescription for both eyes, you may end up making one more dominant than the other.
 This can impact depth perception and rapidly increase the loss of vision in the weaker eye.
 That’s why it’s important to visit your eye doctor annually for exams so they can issue the proper prescription for both eyes.

 Our eyes are constantly bombarded with visual stimuli, which can quickly lead to eye strain.
 Eye strain is a significant factor in causing poor eyesight and can lead to many issues, such as blurry vision, headaches, and dry eyes, to name a few.
 What you need is a little eye R&R every day.
 Try an eye spa by adding hot water to a towel and placing it over your eyes and temples.
 It will soothe your eyes and also your mind.

 Seeing the Eye Doctor Each Year

 Many eye problems can be avoided with proper care.
 This is where your optometrist comes in.
 Eye doctors can assess, diagnose, treat, and help prevent eye health issues.
-Generally, at each exam, they’ll take into account your current health conditions and medical history and use various instruments and technology to assess the overall state of your eyes and related structures.
+Generally, at each exam, they’ll consider your current health conditions and medical history and use various instruments and technology to assess the overall state of your eyes and related structures.
 The goal is ongoing monitoring to catch issues early.
 The longer you put off visiting your eye doctor, the higher the chance of missing a critical issue.
 Many problems caught early through an eye exam can undergo treatment to help improve or maintain your vision and overall eye health.